NotAShelf/nvf/docs/manual/configuring/overriding-plugins.md

 };
 ```

-This will override the source for the `neodev.nvim` plugin that is used in nvf
+This will override the source for the `lazydev.nvim` plugin that is used in nvf
 with your own plugin.

 ::: {.warning}